-They’re doing me the service/favour.
+They’re doing me the service.
 Sounds decent and generous.

 “This letter is to inform you that it’s time to send in your registration.”

-Sounding official now and time-pressure is being ramped up, also an indication to soften me up to part with personal information.
+Sounding official now and the time pressure is being ramped up.
+It’s also trying to soften me up to part with personal information.

 “Failure to complete your Domain name search engine registration by the expiration date may result in cancellation of this offer making it difficult for your customers to locate you on the web.”

-Woah – if I don’t comply quickly (time pressure again) there’s going to be an adverse impact on me and I’ll lose customers.
+If I don’t comply quickly (time pressure again), there’s going to be an adverse impact on me and I’ll lose customers.
 This could potentially hit me in the pocket!

 “Search engine registration includes domain name search engine submission.”